Life, Animated: Production

-The animation is done by Mac Guff, which also worked on Illumination Entertainment films such as Despicable Me and The Lorax.
+The animation is done by Mac Guff (not to be confused with Illumination Mac Guff, now known as Illumination Studios Paris, an animation studio founded by Mac Guff but later purchased by Illumination Entertainment and produced films such as Despicable Me and The Lorax).
 To secure the rights for the clips and characters used in the film, Williams showed the unfinished product to the heads of department put together by Disney Productions president Sean Bailey.
-Roger refers to it as "the day I made the lawyers cry" after the end of the presentation.
+Williams referred to it as "the day I made the lawyers cry" after the end of the presentation.
 The films selected for the film were "100% Suskind".

 Reception

 The review aggregation website Rotten Tomatoes reported a 94% approval rating based on 116 reviews, with an average rating of 7.71/10.
 The website's critical consensus reads, "Life, Animated offers a heartwarming look at one family's journey, and a fascinating message that's more than enough to outweigh its unanswered questions."
-On Metacritic, the film holds a score of 75 out of 100, based on 25 critics, indicating "generally favorable reviews".The Guardian's critic Lanre Bakare praised the film and said, "It's a beguiling mix of animated storytelling and narration that doesn't flinch from exploring the emotional highs and lows that accompany a life with autism."
+On Metacritic, the film holds a score of 75 out of 100, based on 25 critics, indicating "generally favorable" reviews.The Guardian's critic Lanre Bakare praised the film and said, "It's a beguiling mix of animated storytelling and narration that doesn't flinch from exploring the emotional highs and lows that accompany a life with autism."
 Kenneth Turan of LA Times lauded the film and said, "[Williams] spent two years on this project, and the trust everyone involved placed in him allowed for an emotional honesty that is Life, Animated's greatest strength."
 Writing for Variety, Justin Chang wrote, "This latest film from Roger Ross Williams (God Loves Uganda) teems with insights into how children's fantasy can and can't bridge a developmental gap, but works on an even more basic, emotional level as a warm testament to a family's love and resilience."
 The Hollywood Reporter's Duane Byrge called it "a documentary gem."
 Ann Hornaday of The Washington Post positively reviewed the series and said, "Life, Animated makes fascinating points, about the power of cinema, about meeting our loved ones where they are and, as Ron says, about who gets to decide what constitutes a meaningful life" Rolling Stone's chief film critic Peter Travers said, "In no way does Owen's story claim to be a cure-all.
 Instead of false hope, it offers up possibility, the chance of a stimulus that might get past the blocks of developmental disorder.
 That's more than encouraging.
 Life, Animated is truly inspirational."